ansible-collections/ibm_zos_core/docs/source/modules/zos_user_info.rst

 changed
   Indicates whether any changes were made to the system.
-Always :literal:`false` for info modules.
+Always ``false`` for info modules.

   | **returned**: always
   | **type**: bool